martink1337/RoleplayChat/README.md

 `- RolePlayChat -`

-`- From your favourite and the only one TRASHLORD -`

 This is an FiveM roleplay chat script, which also has deepweb, but the goodest part is, every message, automatically saves to an .txt in ur script folder

 `- Available Commands -`